afkhawaja/amorphos/docs/Getting_Started_AWS_F1.md

 cd $CL_DIR/build/scripts
 ./aws_build_dcp_from_cl.sh -strategy CONGESTION
 ```

+The F1 build process provides a few compilation strategies when building the FPGA image.
+Here we use the congestion strategy as there
+is a lot of routing pressure due to AmorphOS needing to provide each instance of an application with the full interface.

 In the current directory, you will now see a time stamped file ending in .nohup.out, which you can use to check the status of your
 build.
 You will see a message like this when the build is complete: